mattvperry/gondola/README.markdown

 Gondola offers a simplistic command line application for quickly debugging tests written in the Selenium IDE.
 Gondola also offers a short and sweet API for integrating Gondola's features into any other application.

+NOTE: Make sure that you configure your Sauce Labs username and access key by doing one of two things:

+* Issue a command to the Sauce Labs gem:
+`sauce configure [username] [access-key]`
+* or create an ondemand.yml file in the directory structure of your tests:

+    :username: [username]
+    :access_key: [access-key]

+before using Gondola in any capacity.

 ### Getting started

     $ gondola help